 - Land Poor: Although it's not quite established why he's so poor, Harry reveals to Sybylla that he's going to have to close up his estate because the bank is going to foreclose.
 He calls himself "a poor man".

 - Meet Cute: Harry walks up on Sybylla while she's sitting in a tree.
 She has to frantically pat down her skirt to prevent him from seeing her bloomers.

 - Mistaken for Servant: When Harry first meets Sybylla he takes her for a servant on the estate.
 She doesn't bother to contradict him, which makes for an amusingly uncomfortable second meeting at Sybylla's grandmother's dinner party.

-- Old-Fashioned Rowboat Date: Harry and Sybylla are having one of these when Harry loses his balance, overturning the boat and throwing them both into the lake.
+- Old-Fashioned Rowboat Date: Harry and Sybylla are having one of these when Harry loses his balance (because Sybylla purposefully rocks it), overturning the boat and throwing them both into the lake.

 - Small Town Boredom: Sybylla chafes at life on a lonely cattle ranch in the Outback.

 - Swing Low, Sweet Harriet: Sybylla is swinging on a tree swing while Harry and his mother, looking on from a distance, discuss her suitability as a life partner.

 - Title Drop: My Brilliant Career is the title of Sybylla's own book that she's writing."I make no apology for being egotistical, because I am."